We are a network of cross sector collaborators promoting equity and pathways into education.

 |At the Door||$50|

-|High School Students||Free (Registration still required)|
+|High School and College Students||Free (Registration still required)|

 Georgina Pérez is the author of Unity Framework: Critical Pedagogy Curriculum and serves as a Texas State Board of Education Representative for District 1.
 She represents students, parents, and educators in 40 counties in west Texas and along the Texas/Mexico border.
 She was elected to a four-year term on the board on Nov.
 8, 2016.
 Pérez is an El Paso native and proud graduate of Eastwood High School, where she proudly served as an 8th grade English Language Arts and Reading teacher, Department Chair, Pre-Service and New-Service Teacher mentor and Professional Development educator in the same district for more than a decade.
 Pérez is known as passionate advocate for literacy.
 She has worked with various organizations and businesses to coordinate a book distribution program and founded Tu Libro, which has provided more than 150,000 books to students who live in rural and impoverished communities in El Paso County and who don’t have regular access to public libraries.
 Pérez and her team have spearheaded the creation of a library in Socorro, which is the second-largest municipality in El Paso County, providing over 55,000 area residents with free access to reading materials.